Paul Hendrik Roux

-Paul Hendrik Roux (Hopetown, Cape Colony, 28 September 1862 – Beaufort-Wes, Cape Province, 8 June 1911) was a Second Boer War general and a Protestant pastor in the Dutch Reformed Church in South Africa (NGK).
+Paul Hendrik Roux (28 September 1862 – 8 June 1911) was a Second Boer War general and a Protestant pastor in the Dutch Reformed Church in South Africa (NGK).

 Early career (1862-1899)

 In 1862 Roux was born in the Cape Colony as the eldest son of Dirk Hendrik Dietz Roux (Paarl, 1821 - Paarl, 1895) and Francina Johanna Roux (from the Danish Wiid family, Hopetown, 1841 - Paarl, 1921).
 He studied at Stellenbosch Theological Institute in the years 1884-1889, and was ordained in 1891.
 Roux worked as an assistant preacher in Johannesburg and became a pastor in his own right at Vredefort (1891) in Orange Free State, and later at Senekal (1897).

 Second Boer War (1899-1902)

 Almoner and general

 After the outbreak of the Second Boer War Roux served the troops from his home town of Senekal first as an almoner in the Colony of Natal, but later he was appointed general by Orange Free State president M. T. Steyn after general de Villiers was fatally wounded.
 In July 1900 he joined General Christiaan de Wet's Commando in the Brandwater Basin.